ksunilt/trade-assist/README.md

 - The program also helps in finding out the Gapup and Gapdown stocks from NSE India for the current day and trade on generate BUY and SELL signals for the stocks.
 - All the status will be communicated to the use via Telegram API.

 -- Function Usage --

 Fyers_auth.py
+Fyers auth is to authenticate your access with fyers broker and this needs to be run before the trading session preferably before 9:AM IST. and save the access token in the token file which is valid for the current day.

 - generate_auth_token:
     The function is to generate authorisation token from your fyers app.
     You will be redirected to the fyers using browser where you have to put you login and paswd.